 This procedure most closely duplicates the physical characteristics of the original, and most probably complies with all the functional, environmental and serviceability factors.

-A thorough review of the equipment manual and comprehensive training are mandatory.
+Caution - Operator Safety: A thorough review of the equipment manual and comprehensive training is mandatory.
 Daily maintenance is essential.
 Consult the equipment manual for more information.

-This method may subject the component to extreme temperatures.
+Caution - Component Sensitivity: This method may subject the component to extreme temperatures.
 Evaluate the component's tolerance to heat prior to using this method.
 Plastic BGA components are especially sensitive to moisture absorption.
 Carefully evaluate pre-bake requirements.

-2. Copper delamination, separation of pads, barrels of inner layers.
+Copper delamination, separation of pads, barrels of inner layers.,/li>

 Each circuit board must be treated individually and scrutinized carefully for its reaction to heat.
 If a series of circuit boards are to be reworked, the first several should be handled with extreme care until a reliable procedure is established.

 Receiving and Price Quoting

 Upon receipt, the customer-supplied materials and products are logged into the Enterprise Resource Management System by the Shipper & Receiver.
 Customer-supplied materials and product counts are verified.

 The project is reviewed by the appropriate Sales Application Engineer to confirm the project requirements, determine the solder chemistry classification, and verify if a solder stencil is in stock or needs to be ordered.
 Repeat projects will have a previously created process sheet in the Customer Process Specification database.
 A copy is printed and included with the job Traveler.

 New projects require a thermal profile for the circuit board.
 See the process step listed below and procedure 9.2.1.
 For profile development, we request a scrap circuit board assembly and extra components whenever possible.